ratedam/log-custom-favourites/README.md

 # Log Custom Favourites
 This plugin creates a custom field to the 'posts' post type named "Favourites" available through the frontend and the REST API with the GET and UPDATE methods.
 With this you can manage all your favourite posts.
-You also can call your favourite posts by using the shortcode [log_favourites].
+You also can call your favourite posts by using the shortcode [log_favourites] or by using the embbed widget.

 ### Installing
 1. Download the plugin into your plugins directory